ahanna1997/Detection-Lab-2/README.md

 - Save and exit the file by holding control X and hit Y to save and exit.
 Next stop the service of Cassandra by typing systemct1 stop cassandra and tab for auto completion and enter.

-- Next thing is to remove any of the remaining files under cassadra libary by typing rm -rf /var/lib/cassandra/*.After that lets start and look up the status of our service.
+- Next thing is to remove any of the remaining files under cassadra libary by typing rm -rf /var/lib/cassandra/*.
+After that lets start and look up the status of our service.

+- Now lets configure our elastic search so lets type nano /etc/elasticsearch/elasticsearch.yml.Find Cluster name  and change the name to whatever you like.(I changed mine to mydfir)

+- next lets down to node name asnd remove the  # to remove as a comment then scroll down to network host  and remove the # there aswell  and past the Public IP address for the hive.

+- Find http.port remove that # and then find cluster.intial and remove that #  but here we want to remove node 2 and leave node 1.

+- Save and exit that file.Run the command systemctl start elasticsearch enter and then systemctl enable elasticsearch and then the status by typing systemctl status elasticsearch